 Smart speakers may have brought the digital age into our living rooms, but what does this have to do with business?
 The Lexington-Herald Leader writes that the strong push toward voice search and commands should be of interest to marketers and business owners.
 It is how we know what customers want, what they’re looking for, and what they like to do.

 Using a smart speaker in your business means anticipating what customers are looking for in terms of services and products.
-Amazon Books, the brick-and-mortar retail bookstore owned by Amazon, not only offers the Amazon Echo smart speaker for sale, it also displays them for customers to interact with, simply by saying “Alexa,” and then giving the device a command; suggestions are often included on cards next to the devices.
+Amazon Books, the brick-and-mortar retail bookstore owned by Amazon, not only offers the Amazon Echo smart speaker for sale, but it also displays them for customers to interact with, simply by saying “Alexa,” and then giving the device a command.
+Suggestions are often included on cards next to the devices.

-The interaction also gives Amazon an idea of who their customers are and how Amazon’s unique resources can best help them.
+The interaction also gives Amazon an idea of their customer base and how Amazon’s unique resources can best help them.
 While most businesses don’t have those resources, they can nonetheless use smart speakers to learn more about their customers and then provide the necessary services.

 Using smart speakers in a business helps more than the customers.
 TechRepublic writes that the Apple HomePod speaker is great for conference calls and improving employee productivity by allowing workers to perform hands-free multitasking while working with relevant, real-time information, such as stock reports, calendar updates, and even sending text messages through a shared office Apple account.

 In this way, an amplifier, a set of speakers, an audio mixer, a smart speaker, and a computer to hold them all together can take your customers’ experience of your business to an unprecedented level of service and access.